Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-m e yourick almost 4 years ago
+m e yourick over 4 years ago

 Do not reduce funding to Phoenix police.
 It seems we have a shortage of officers.
 I have lived in large cities that decided to pull